Physics-Informed BEV World Model

 Anonymous Author(s)

-Every single frame in these videos is generated by neural networks, while humans play with them in real time.
+Every single frame (Every Pixel) in these videos is generated by neural networks, while humans play with them in real time.

 Physics-Informed BEV World Model Demonstration